 There is no cure for demyelinating diseases.
 New myelin growth can occur in areas of damage.
 However, it’s often thinner and not as effective.
-Research is underway to increase the body’s ability to grow new myelin.
+Researcher are looking into ways to increase the body’s ability to grow new myelin.

-Most treatments of demyelinating disease reduce the immune response using drugs like interferon beta or glatiramer acetate.
-Also, people with low levels of vitamin D more easily develop MS or demyelinating diseases, so high levels of vitamin D may reduce inflammatory immune response.
+Most treatments of demyelinating disease reduce the immune response.
+This is done with drugs like interferon beta-1a or glatiramer acetate.
+Also, people with low levels of vitamin D more easily develop MS or other demyelinating diseases.
+High levels of vitamin D may reduce inflammatory immune response.